Editor's Note: This blog post was reviewed and updated on January 30, 2023.

 Trace matrices can be approved through a controlled workflow

-Unfortunately, the manual process required for creating a Requirements Traceability Matrix is very time consuming, inefficient and not cost effective due to the amount of resources and time required to maintain them during the lifecycle.
+Manual requirements traceability matrix generation is error-prone and costly due to the resources and time required to maintain them during the validation lifecycle.